Progetto-ItaCa/ItaCa-23/sub-reg.md

 ## Submission of talk proposals

-If you want to give a talk, please submit an abstract (max 1 page in pdf) to:
+If you want to give a talk, please submit an abstract (max 1 page in pdf excluding references), by sending an email to

 alan [dot] cigoli [at] unito [dot] it